Coronavirus – what it means for you

 Meeting with people

-They also recommend you keep at least 2 metres away from people who aren’t members of your household.
-If you can’t keep 2 metres apart, try to keep at least 1 metre apart.
+The government recommend you keep at least 2 metres away from people who aren’t members of your household.
+If you have children under 11 years old, they don’t need to keep 2 metres away from other people.

 If your partner or family member makes you feel anxious or threatened